MeD-DMC/Adapt-API-accessor/README.md

 - Execute the install.bat on first run
 - Execute activate server.bat to start the tool's server
 - Access the application from the address in terminal
+- To create an executable version: npm run pack-exec
+    - Valid credentials must be set before packing the executable